 The horse’s recommended daily requirement of cobalt is 0.5 mg.

-Iodine is an important trace mineral that is essential for the production of hormones in the thyroid that regulate much of metabolism (3).
+Iodine is an important trace mineral that is essential for the production of hormones in the thyroid that regulate metabolism.
 A deficiency or toxicity of iodine presents as an enlargement of the thyroid gland, also known as goiter or hypothyroidism.

 The horse’s recommended daily requirement of iodine is 4 mg.